iszczesniak/cpp/categories/index.md

 # Conclusion

 An expression has a category.
-An value of some type (e.g., of class `A` or type `int`) has no category.
+A value of some type (e.g., of class `A` or type `int`) has no category.

 What we can do with an expression depends on its category.